ndd21/PHYS281/docs/demo-python-terminal.md

 ### The `math` library

-For more complex mathematical operators you can use the @(built-in) [`math`](https://docs.python.org/3/library/math.html) library.
+For more complex mathematical operators you can use the [built-in](glossary.md#built-in) [`math`](https://docs.python.org/3/library/math.html) library.
 Some examples are:

 ```python